henne49/dbus-opendtu/README.md

 chmod a+x /data/dbus-opendtu/install.sh
 ```

+The following commands should do everything for you:

 ⚠️**Edit the following configuration file according to your needs before proceeding**⚠️ see [Configuration](#configuration) for details.

 ```bash